naserahmadi/llm_ft/README.md

 ## fine tuning parameters
 These parameters are general parameters related to the fine tuning of the model.
 Here we define parameters such as  ``number of epochs``, ``batch size``, ``accumulation steps``, ``saving strategies``, ``logging``, and ``learning rate``.

+## PEFT parameters

+As mentioned before, we use ``PEFT`` for fine tuning the models.
+Some of the training parameters are related to ``PEFT``.
+We load the model in `4bit` format for fine tuning.
+In PEFT configuration we set the following parameters:
+- `LORA rank (r)` which defines the size of LORA matrices.
+The bigger this rank, the more parameters we use in fine tuning.
+- `LORA ALPHA` which sets the weight of lora parameters when they are merged with original parameters.
+- `TARGET MODULES` which is the most important parameters and gets a list of modules which we want to be updated during the fine tuning.
+It is recommended to put all linear modules in this list.

 # Selecting Fine tuning Paradigm